Three Ways People Sabotage Their Success

 Comparing yourself to others.
 It's become easier than ever to measure your life against that of your friends, colleagues and strangers around the world.
 On social media there will always be people that are in better shape, earn more money or have more friends than you.
 But just because somebody has more of something than you, doesn't mean you should consider your life diminished.
 That feeling of being “less than” someone else contributes to depression and kills motivation.

 When studies were carried out to determine just exactly how people were feeling, it always came back they were more unhappy and more troubled than they let anyone online know.
 When people post things online, they are creating a persona for the world.
 They are sharing their best, not the side of themselves that has fears and flaws.
 Quit comparing yourself to someone's online ideal.
-In fact, quit comparing yourself to other people at all.
+Quit comparing yourself to other people at all.

 Make an honest assessment of your current situation.
 Write the details down.
 Then make a plan to address the things you want to improve.
 Don't use someone else's yardstick to measure your progress.
 The only comparison you should be making, is against yourself, as you work to be better.